GintasS/Principles-of-Synthetic-Biology/README.md

 In this paper, the researchers built a classifier circuit to determine if cells are HeLa or not.
 The core functionality of this circuit is RNA interference, a phenomenon seen in most eukaryotic cells.
 This circuit will be discussed more in depth later in the course when we talk about RNA circuits.

 The classifier works by using microRNA (miRNA) as biomarkers to directly repress circuit elements.
 If any marker miRNAs are high in the cell, they will bind target mRNA in the circuit, repressing translation and facilitating mRNA degradation.
-The researchers identified two sets of miRNAs: "low" and "high".
+The researchers identified two sets of miRNAs: "low" and "high."

 "Low" miRNAs were identified as being expressed lowly in HeLa cells but not other cell types.
 Conversely, "high" miRNAs are high in HeLa cells but not in others.